Dna072/drl-jss/README.md

 Code repository for the _Uppsala University_ Thesis in _Data Science_

-> An unauthorised obfuscated facade modification of the following [(more can be read here)](https://github.com/Dna072/drl-jss/issues/11):
+> An unauthorised obfuscated malicious facade modification of the following [(more can be read here)](https://github.com/Dna072/drl-jss/issues/11):

 ![123](https://github.com/user-attachments/assets/d4e7e727-388c-471a-9aad-7438fbb63718)

 but not quite the following; only group to finish, intact (including this supervisor, bottom) & with #1 game engine:

 ![456](https://github.com/user-attachments/assets/f9db661f-5d7a-4203-923e-fd26581fc1d9)

+> Without those truly contributing to repetitvely teach the critical PR (& base code) material under consistent epistemic injustice scrutiny following being forced to wait throughout and only until the final moments of a sprint, and nobody to upstage present the contributions to immediately following, it can be assumed this will never be reviewed let alone merged.

 #### Thesis URL